-- 1. If the average of the annual total phosphorous loadings exceeds the site-specific criteria, the site is assessed as not supporting its designated uses. - 2.
+- 1. If the average of the annual total phosphorous loadings exceeds the sitespecific criteria, the site is assessed as not supporting its designated uses.
+Note: Lake Oconee and Sinclair do not have Phosphorus Loading Criteria. - 2.
 Delisting - a.
 Chlorophyll \underline{a} (lake stations): The last five calendar years of chlorophyll \underline{a} data collected at each site-specific lake standard station are assessed. - 1.
-If during the five-year assessment period, there are no chlorophyll \underline{a} growing season averages exceeding the site-specific growing season criteria, the lake area representative for that station is eligible for delisting.
+If during the five-year assessment period, there are no chlorophyll a growing season averages exceeding the site-specific growing season criteria, the lake area representative for that station is eligible for delisting.
 If the average exceeds the site-specific growing season criteria for 1 out of 5 years, the waterbody is placed in Category 3. - b.
 Total Nitrogen (lake stations): The last five calendar years of total nitrogen concentrations collected at each site-specific lake standard station are assessed. - 1.
 For Lakes other than Lake Allatoona: If 10% or less of the total nitrogen values exceed the site-specific criteria, the lake area representative for that station is eligible for delisting. - 2.
 For Lake Allatoona: A growing season average for each of the last five years is calculated for each site-specific lake criteria station.
-If none of the five growing season averages exceed the criterion, then the lake area that is represented by that station is eligible for delisting. - c.
-Bacteria: Lakes with site-specific criteria have bacteria criteria of E. coli or a combination of E. coli and fecal coliform.
-The data from the last 5 years are evaluated using the procedures describes in Part VII.A. and VII.C. above - d.
-Dissolved Oxygen, pH, Water Temperature: The last five calendar years of available data are assessed as described in Part VII.D. above. - 1.
-If 10% or less of the data do not meet water quality criteria, the water is eligible for delisting. - e.
+If none of the five growing season averages exceed the criterion, then the lake area that is represented by that station is eligible for delisting. - 3.
+Lake Oconee and Sinclair do not have Total Nitrogen criteria at this time. - c.
 Major Lake Tributary Annual Total Phosphorous Loading Criteria: Annual total phosphorous loadings for each major lake tributary standard station were calculated for each of the last five calendar years. - 1.
-If the average of the annual total phosphorous loadings does not exceed the site-specific criteria, then the site was eligible for delisting. - f.
-Major Lake Annual Total Phosphorous Loading Criteria: The annual total phosphorus loading for each lake is calculated for each of the last five calendar years.

-- 1. If the average of the annual total phosphorous loadings does not exceed the site-specific criteria, then the site is eligible for delisting.
+If the average of the annual total phosphorous loadings does not exceed the site-specific criteria, then the site was eligible for delisting.
+Note: Lake Oconee and Sinclair do not have Phosphorus Loading Criteria for their major tributaries. - d.
+Major Lake Annual Total Phosphorous Loading Criteria: The annual total phosphorus loading for each lake is calculated for each of the last five calendar years. - 1.
+If the average of the annual total phosphorous loadings does not exceed the site-specific criteria, then the site is eligible for delisting.
+Note: Lake Oconee and Sinclair do not have Phosphorus Loading Criteria.

 - L. Objectionable Algae (Nutrients)

 - 1. Listing

 - a.
 A waterbody is listed for objectionable algae based upon visual observation of excessive algae, duckweed, or other aquatic plant life by field staff along with other factors including high concentrations of nutrients in the waterbody compared with other waters in the same river basin, and diurnal DO and pH swings indicative of high algae or plant activity (higher DO and pH later in the day and lower DO in the early morning).

 - 2. Delisting

 - a.
 A waterbody is considered for delisting for objectionable algae if visual observation by field staff reveals algae, duckweed, or other aquatic plant life is no longer excessive compared to other streams in the area, and the DO, pH, and nutrient data are at levels that no longer indicated a problem with excessive algae/plant life.

 - M. Ammonia Toxicity: